 MagiskSU Root Management, Upgrade Magisk, Manage MagiskHide lists

-Hide Magisk from detections: Google SafetyNet, enterprise / bank system integrity checks, game tamper checks etc.
+Hide Magisk from detections: Google SafetyNet, enterprise / bank integrity checks for systems Game tamper check, etc.

-Unlock partitions blocks to support remount to rw
+Unlock partition blocks in order to support Remount to RW

-If you already have Magisk installed, it is strongly recommended to upgrade directly via Magisk Manager
+If you have Magisk installed It is highly advised to upgrade directly through Magisk Manager

-Instructions for installing the first time are presented below:
+Instructions on how to install for the very first time is provided below:

 If you plan to flash a custom kernel, flash it AFTER installing Magisk